-Debt securities in issue include Eurobonds (securities denominated in US dollars) issued by the Company.
 Debt securities are stated at amortized cost.
 If the Company purchases its own debt securities in issue, they are removed from the statement of financial position and the difference between the carrying amount of the liability and the consideration paid is included in gains arising from early retirement of debt.